 It was the last major structure completed at Uxmal.
 Its front façade is the largest Maya façade and its frieze consists of 15,000 mosaic pieces of carved stone runs around the entire building.

 On the façades are vaulted passage-ways with plain inner surfaces, which breaks the otherwise continuous frieze.
 On the same platform next to the Palace is the House of the Turtles so named for the frieze of turtles carved around its cornice.

 In front of the Governor's Palace is a small shrine with a monolith in the form of an inverted cone which protrudes into the ground and a shrine with steps on 4 sides with a two-headed Jaguar Throne.

 Looking down from the platform of the Governor’s Palace can be seen the Dovecote Roofcomb which has remained preserved over the centuries.

-Declared UNESCO World Heritage site in 1996 the site also contains a small museum to display a few items found on the site.
+Declared UNESCO World Heritage site in 1996 the site also contains a small museum to display some of the items found at the site.

 To see more photographs and take a virtual tour of the site click on the photoshow below